Birth Control/Family Planning

-The Family Planning Clinic at Jefferson County Public Health in Port Townsend provides services similar to Planned Parenthood including birth control information and methods, exams, Pap smears, pregnancy tests and referrals, and sexually transmitted disease (STD) information and testing.
-LGBTQ+ are welcome.
+The SRH Clinic at Jefferson County Public Health in Port Townsend provides services similar to Planned Parenthood including all birth control information and supplies, exams, Pap smears, pregnancy tests and referrals, and sexually transmitted disease (STD) information and testing.
+LGBTQ+ welcoming.

 Birth Control Services

 Below is a list of different birth control methods with brief descriptions.
 Talk with a provider to get more detailed information on how to use birth control, or to discuss which method would be best for you.
 Find more information about birth control at: bedsider.org/birth-control

 External condoms are thin, stretchy pouches that you wear on your penis during sex.
 Condoms provide great protection from both pregnancy and STDs.
 Condoms need to be placed on the penis before sex.
 They are easy to use and easy to get.

 Female or Internal condoms are inserted into the vagina to protect from pregnancy and/or sexually transmitted infections.

 This is a way to track your menstrual cycle and when you are most fertile.
 This is an excellent method to assist in becoming pregnant.